lrq3000/pyFileFixity/README.md

 This script was made to be used in combination with other more common file redundancy generators (such as PAR2, I advise MultiPar).
 This is an additional layer of protection for your files: by using a higher resiliency rate on the headers of your files, you ensure that you will be probably able to open them in the future, avoiding the "critical spots" (where if you modify just one bit, your whole file may become unreadable, usually bits residing in the headers).

+The script is pure-python as its dependencies: it is thus completely cross-platform and open source.
+However, this imply that it is quite slow, but PyPy v2.5.0 was successfully tested against the script without any modification, and a speed increase of 5x could be observed.
+This is still slow but at least it's useable for real datasets.

 Todo
 -------